4 Simple linear regression

 • Conduct simple linear regression using R

-Reviews from movie critics can be helpful information when determining whether a movie is high quality and well-made; however, it can be challenging to determine whether regular audience members will like a movie based on critics reviews.
-You decide to use simple linear regression to better understand the relationship between what movie critics and regular movie-goers think about a movie, so you can ultimately predict how an audience will rate a movie based on its score from movie critics.
+Reviews from movie critics can be helpful when determining whether a movie is high quality and well-made; however, it can sometimes be challenging to determine whether regular audience members will like a movie based on critics reviews.
+We would like a way to better understand the relationship between what movie critics and regular movie goers think about a movie, and ultimately predict how an audience will rate a movie based on its score from movie critics.

-The movie_scores data includes the critics and audience scores for 146 movies released in 2014 and 2015 .
-These are every movie released in these years that have “a rating on Rotten Tomatoes, a RT User rating, a Metacritic score, a Metacritic User score, an IMDb score, and at least 30 fan reviews on Fandango” ().
+To do so, we will analyze data that contains the critics scores and audience scores for 146 movies released in 2014 and 2015.
+The scores are for every movie released in these years that have “a rating on Rotten Tomatoes, a RT User rating, a Metacritic score, a Metacritic User score, an IMDb score, and at least 30 fan reviews on Fandango” ().
 The analysis in this chapter focuses on scores from Rotten Tomatoes, a website for information and ratings on movies and television shows.
-The data were originally analyzed in the article “Be Suspicious of Online Movie Ratings, Especially Fandango’s” () on the former data journalism site FiveThirtyEight.
-The data set is movie_scores.csv ; it was adapted from the fandago data frame in the fivethirtyeight R package ().
+The data were originally analyzed in the article “Be Suspicious of Online Movie Ratings, Especially Fandango’s” () on the former data journalism website FiveThirtyEight.
+The data are available in movie_scores.csv.
+The data set was adapted from the fandago data frame in the fivethirtyeight R package ().

 We will focus on two variables for this analysis:

-• critics: Critics score calculated as the percentage of critics who have a favorable review of the movie.
+• critics_score: The percentage of critics who have a favorable review of the movie.
 This is known as the “Tomatometer” score on the Rotten Tomatoes website.
 The possible values are 0 - 100.

-• audience: Audience score calculated as the percentage of users on the site (regular movie-goers) who have a favorable review of the movie.
+• audience_score: The percentage of users (regular movie-goers) on Rotten Tomatoes who have a favorable review of the movie.
 The possible values are 0 - 100.

-The objective of this analysis is to model the relationship between the critics score and audience score using simple linear regression.
+Our goal is to use simple linear regression to model the relationship between the critics score and audience score.
 We want to use the model to

 • describe how the audience score is expected to change as the critics score changes.